 Well, after hearing those piercing words, I knew I had to stop, cold turkey, no weaning… just quit consuming cokes and sodas.

 The process of change for my soda addiction was painful and took a good couple three weeks before I felt I even had a handle on it.
-I had withdrawals which included headaches, general feeling of "yuck", I was terribly cranky and moody, tired and of course, more headaches.
+I had withdrawals which included headaches, general feeling of “yuck”, I was terribly cranky and moody, tired and of course, more headaches.

 In that situation, I was faced with two painful decisions.